patrichard/New-MtrWallpaper/README.md

 None for now.
 May play with configuring a list of dates and corresponding wallpaper images (*think holiday wallpapers*).

 All Images _must_ be exactly 3840×1080, for Single or dual screen MTR systems!!!
+We have a (optional) check parameter for that!

 If you copy the wallpaper image (wallpaper.jpg), with or without the settings XML, to different MTR systems the change will not be activated!
 The MTR doesn't do a reload or check if a file is changed.